 ASH: Indeed!
 Hooray for more Ooku!

-MELINDA: Insert additional cheers here!
+MJ: Insert additional cheers here!

 SEAN: What manga dost thou wish to acquire on the morrow?